-A Trustbond is a surety bond provided by AAI Limited.
+A Trustbond is a surety bond provided by AAI Limited (Suncorp Group).
 When you, as a tenant, buy a Trustbond, your landlord has the same level of protection as a traditional cash bond.

 Trustbond is currently only available for residential rental properties in South Australia.

 Traitperception Pty Ltd is the distributor of Trustbond.
 Trustbond is issued by AAI Limited ABN 48 005 297 807.
 Trustbond is promoted by Terri Scheer Insurance Pty Ltd ACN 070 874 798.

 * The longest Trustbond lease term we offer is 2 years.

 The Trustbond amount is the most we will pay under the Trustbond in the event of a claim by your landlord.
-The amount of your Trustbond will usually be the same as the standard amount of cash bond in your state, which is typically 4 weeks of rent.
+The amount of your Trustbond will usually be the same as the standard cash bond in your state/territory, which is typically 4 to 6 weeks of rent.
 A Trustbond cannot be provided for an amount greater than the cash bond allowed for the premises.

 The cost of Trustbond is not refundable.
 It is an upfront fee that is a fraction of the amount of a traditional bond.
 A traditional bond is a large sum that is tied up for the duration of the lease.
 With Trustbond, you pay a smaller amount upfront to cover the protection your landlord requires, and this protection is provided by one of the largest insurers in Australia.